aishabay/Tic-Tac-Toe-Game-on-Python/README.md

 * Paste this URL in your browser: `http://0.0.0.0:8000/news/stock/TSLA/`.
 If the page opens and you see "News List", then you have followed all the steps correctly.
 Congratulations!
 * When you are done, just run `docker-compose down`.
 This will stop the server and remove the container.
 To start the server again, run `docker-compose up`.
 ### Note:
 You may not immediately see data.
 In other words, data accessed via the API endpoints might return empty lists.
-It's because Celery beat is set to run its jobs once an hour (3600 seconds).
+It's because Celery beat is set to run its task once an hour (3600 seconds).
 You will see data within 1 hour.
 #### Good News:
 If you don't want to wait, you can run a python management command to parse data for the last 2 days and save it into database.
 This way you can immediately check API endpoints.
 Firstly, open another terminal window and run `docker ps`.
 Look for the container_id of django_app container and copy it.
 Then run the command `docker exec -it [container_id] python manage.py download_news`.
 Voila, go and check endpoints!